-We often describe something by saying else.
-For example, if someone is very busy, as busy as a bee."
-This often use animals in similes.
+We often describe something by saying it is like something else.
+For example, if someone is very busy, as busy as a bee."This is called a simile.
+We often use animals in something someone is very busy, as busy as a bee."This is called a simile.
+We